Inner Tie Rod

 In this guide, you will find instructions on how to change the inner tie rod on most cars.
 Replacing the inner tie rod takes about one to two hours.

-It requires that you remove the front wheel, disconnects the outer tie rod before you can replace the inner tie rod.
-It is important to keep in mind that you will need to get the front wheels aligned after you have changed the inner tie rod.🔺
+It requires that you remove the front wheel and disconnect the outer tie rod before replacing the inner tie rod.
+It is important to keep in mind that you will need to get the front wheels aligned after you have changed the inner tie rod.

 - Noise when turning